-- 9.12.11 A 2 L/s/ha pre-development release rate will be used for all stormwater management facilities. - 9.12.12 Future development shall generally follow the conceptual storm drainage infrastructure for the Development Nodes as indicated in Map 8 Node #1 Drainage, Map 10 Node #2 Drainage, and Map 12 Node #3 Drainage.
+- Policy 9.12.10: Onsite stormwater management will be the responsibility of the developer, to the satisfaction of the M.D. of Bonnyville. - Policy 9.12.11: A 2 Litres/second/hectare pre-development release rate will be used for all stormwater management facilities. - Policy 9.12.12: Future development shall generally follow the conceptual storm drainage infrastructure for the Development Nodes.

-- 9.12.13 Developers shall be required to undertake percolation testing in areas identified for septic field placement. - 9.12.14 Ground truthing for the presence and status of nearby domestic use water wells in shallow surficial deposits shall be performed prior to finalizing the locations of septic fields.
+- Policy 9.12.13: Developers shall be required to undertake percolation testing in areas identified for septic field placement. - Policy 9.12.14: Ground truthing for the presence and status of nearby domestic use water wells in shallow surficial deposits shall be performed prior to finalizing the locations of septic fields.